 The heat detection cameras ‘read’ heat from heat mount detectors.
-The camera systems work in conjunction with drafting systems so both need to be installed to use the product.
+The camera systems work in conjunction with drafting systems, so both need to be installed to use the product.

 The amount of activity is compared to previous days to identify spikes in activity and 'identify' heat.
-Some brands compare cow activity to the rest of the mob on the same day.
-This can adjust for days where there might be a long walk to a back paddock.
-Check the reliability and durability of this technology before you purchase it, talk to other farmers with the system to discuss strengths and weaknesses.
+Some brands compare cow activity to the rest of the mob on the same day, and rumination is included in some technology.
+This can be adjusted for days where there might be a long walk to a back paddock.
+Check the reliability and durability of this technology before you purchase it, and talk to other farmers with the system to discuss strengths and weaknesses.

-Using electronic heat detection
+How electronic heat detection works